 These numbers relate to the prescription number of the glasses and these can be interpreted worldwide.
 There are three sets of numbers, and they relate to the spherical lens power, supplemental lens power, and axis of the astigmatism correction.

-To schedule an appointment with one of our optometry professionals at Prudhomme Vision in Manchester, call (860) 644-3364.
+To schedule an appointment with one of our optometry professionals at Prudhomme Vision in South Windsor, call (860) 644-3364.